daneden/daneden.me/src/pages/portfolio.md

 ## Facebook

 I’m currently employed by Facebook as a Product Designer.
-I work on the Facebook Design System, primarily for Facebook's Ads and Business products, as part of the Business Interfaces team.
+I work on the Facebook Design System, on the Business Interfaces team.
+My team and I create and maintain the visual language and web React components that power Facebook’s Ads and Business products, serving millions of Facebook Ads customers and thousands of Facebook engineers and designers.

 I previously worked on Facebook's Brand Measurement team, devoting my time to creating new ways to measure and report ad effectiveness as it pertains to brand